-The information required by this Item is incorporated herein by reference to the section captioned "Beneficial Ownership" in the Proxy Statement.
+The information required by this Item is incorporated herein by reference to the section captioned "Security Ownership of Certain Beneficial Owners and Management" in the Proxy Statement.

 (d) Changes in Control

 Management knows of no arrangements, including any pledge by any person of securities of NSTS Bancorp, Inc., the operation of which may at a subsequent date result in a change in control of NSTS Bancorp, Inc.